Q. My book is going to be published. Now what? Does this guarantee success?

-Whether your novel is being published by an eBook publisher or a mainstream New York publisher, it needs marketing support.
+Whether your novel is being published by an eBook publisher, a mainstream New York publisher, or something in between, it needs marketing support.
 You can write the next great American novel—destined for bestseller status—but if no one knows about it, it will be the best kept secret in the publishing world.
 And secrets mean only one thing: commercial failure for you and your novel.

 Although writers are often creative types and prefer to leave the business aspect to others, today’s authors must be both.
 While some novels do take on a life of their own, without any marketing input, most do not.
-I define “most” as ninety-something percent.
 Clearly, without a marketing plan, your novel will not be noticed.
-(Yes, there is that rare book that “catches fire” and snowballs into a blockbuster.
+(Yes, there is that rare book that catches fire and snowballs into a blockbuster.
 But considering the number of published books each year, the number is exceedingly small.)

-Of course, one would expect New York publishing houses to have huge marketing machines that do it all for the author; after all, they have the muscle and financial resources to knock down obstacles, get their feet in the doors, and create the market for the book, right?
+One would expect New York publishing houses to have huge marketing machines that do it all for the author; after all, they have the muscle and financial resources to knock down obstacles, get their feet in the doors, and create the market for the book, right?
 Most houses are owned by media conglomerates who have vast outlets to drive the mass media exposure that could virtually guarantee a success.
 However, for a variety of reasons, the houses do not exploit these resources.
 The most obvious reason is that they publish several hundred books each year, and they cannot give each release the media attention it deserves….all they would be doing is publicizing books, and the public would become numb to the constant onslaught.
-And then there’d be no time to talk about the real news: “hard” stories that mean higher ratings and paid commercial time…money that goes directly to the bottom line.
+And if media outlets prefer “hard” news stories that bring higher ratings and paid commercial time…money that goes directly to the bottom line.
 Most books don’t generate that sensational media draw.

 For this reason alone, novels are left to sink or swim on their own.
 Authors care about what happens to their babies.
 But caring and knowing how to nurture the learning process—how to teach them to be successful swimmers—are two different things.
 So where does this leave the author?